 In December 2019, the Ontario government created a new policy, giving public colleges like Georgian, more flexibility to create innovative and entrepreneurial partnerships with private colleges to provide primarily international students with the high-quality education and training that prepares them for Ontario’s workforce.

-Georgian@ILAC, as it will be known, will launch with three programs at ILAC’s boutique-style campus located in downtown Toronto.
-Beginning in January 2021, the initial program offerings will be a Business Diploma program (BUSN), Global Business Management graduate certificate (GBMT) and Project Management graduate certificate (PRJM) and Human Resources Management graduate certificate with co-op (HRMN).
+Georgian@ILAC launched in January 2021 at ILAC’s boutique-style campus located in downtown Toronto.
+Program offerings include a Business diploma program (BUSN), Global Business Management graduate certificate (GBMT) Project Management graduate certificate (PRJM) and Human Resources Management graduate certificate with co-op (HRMN).